Guilherme-r-Carvalho/Twow-Macros/RetPaladinMacros.md

 ### Righteousness
 #### Spelladin is dead, stop trying it. >:|

-## Consummables
+## Consumables

-You can increase the list of consummes you want to use, since paladin benefits from both melee and spell power bonus.
+You can increase the list of consumes you want to use, since paladin benefits from both melee and spell power bonus.
 Make sure to search the itemID in the database and add it.
 Right now the buff present on this list are:
 - Spirit of Zanza
 - Elixir of the Mongoose